 The cleansing of Joshua's filthy robes in Zechariah 3 is a future application of the cleansing in Leviticus 16, when Jesus Christ cleanses Israel in the future.

 Richard Ritenbaugh, providing some startling statistics showing the wastefulness of Americans, who discard nearly a third of the food they produce annually, states that the western world, and America particularly, is clueless as to what real famine is.
 Tr. . .

 Many in God's church have believed that humanity cannot be "at one" with God until Satan has been bound at the beginning of the Millennium.
-This misunderstanding, David Grabbe contends, has come about due to a general failure to grasp significant truths about the completed atoning work of Jesus Christ, something that Satan has no part in.
+This misunderstanding, David Grabbe contends, has come about due to a general failure to grasp significant truths ab. . .

 Only when we are still can we truly concentrate on knowing God.
 When our lives are upside-down, confusion and chaos reign ...

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.